jamespooley/brain-age-prediction/notes/literature-review.md

   * Blurring
   * Ghosting
-  * Series of displaced image repetitions usally in the phase-encoded direction, depending on the llocation of the motion in k-space.
+  * Series of displaced image repetitions usally in the phase-encoded applications.
-* Discuss implications of the above for developmental trajectories and clinical applications.

 Explain effects of *inter*- vs. *intra*-volume motion. fMRI tends to focus on